factorie/factorie/usersguide/UsersGuide030Overview.md

-The standard HMM is "time invariant" (sometimes called "stationary"), meaning that the hidden state-transition probabilities and the observation-from-state generation probabilities do not dependent on their position in the sequence.
+The standard HMM is "time invariant" (sometimes called "stationary"), meaning that the hidden state-transition probabilities and the observation-from-state generation probabilities do not depend on their position in the sequence.
 Thus, although each transition needs its own factor in the factor graph (because each factor has different neighboring variables), each of these factors can share the same